An Obscure, but Historically Exemplary British Sports Car Brand Is Making a Grand Return

 TVR Automotive Ltd.

-But if you’ve never heard of it before, that’s okay.
+But if it’s still not ringing any bells, that’s okay.
 It’s had quite a rough history and has been in and out of existence.
 Which is why its return makes for an even more interesting story.

 Helping to define Britain’s love for tiny, lightweight, sports cars

 TVR might be one of Britain’s lesser-known nameplates.
-But they’re still often paralleled among the likes of MG, Triumph, Austin-Healey, Lotus, Morgan, Caterham and even Jaguar and Aston Martin.
+Even still, it’s often compared to the likes of MG, Triumph, Austin-Healey, Lotus, Morgan, Caterham, as well as Jaguar and Aston Martin.

 Close-up of a red car door with a silver "Griffith" emblem.